INTERNS & SCHOLARS

 In 2017–2018, MEP will support two graduate research scholars focused on research topics in 4K.

 Elizabeth Premo, graduate student in social work, developed a review and comparison of literature assessments for 4K students.
 Her research topic was designed in response to the district’s need for an overview of options for 4K literature assessments.Research Memo: A Review of Select Assessments to Measure School Readiness at the Start of Kindergarten

 Garrett Hall, graduate student in educational psychology, is conducting a year-long observational study looking at how 4K teachers build early numeracy skills, with particular attention to English language learners.

 Our Communications Intern in 2017–2018 was Jonathan Mills, a student of the UW-Madison School of Journalism and Mass Communications with a focus in Journalistic Reporting and Broadcasting.
-Jonathan will contribute to the development of a long-term communications strategy, assist with the release of MEP research briefs, assist with the development and implementation of MEP special events, and manage our social media presence.
+Jonathan contributed to the development of a long-term communications strategy, assisted with the release of MEP research briefs, assisted with the development and implementation of MEP special events, and managed our social media presence.

 If you are interested in learning more about opportunities to work with MEP please contact the Project Manager, Amanda Kruger at email@example.com.